 insider Disney Coffee Tips

 1. Iced beverages in Florida can sometimes taste a little off.
 This is due to the nasty Florida tap water they freeze for ice.
 Just know that the taste of your coffee may be affected by this.
 I find that Joffrey’s iced blends like the Shakin’ Jamaican taste a little weird.

 2. Get authentic Disney coffee sent to your home!
 Joffrey’s Coffee creates special Disney blends for various signature restaurants in Disney World, Disneyland, and Aulani.
 All of these blends are available for order online!
 This is the perfect way to bring some of that cozy Disney feeling into your home.
 A couple of great blends are the Kona, Sanaa, and Napa Rose.

-3. My Personal Favorite Place for Coffee: My go-to place for caffeine and chill is less about the taste of coffee and more about the environment.
-If I had to choose one place to sit down and enjoy a cup of coffee it would have to be California Grill at The Contemporary.
-On our last trip, my mom and I made a really late reservation at this rooftop restaurant.
-Then we ordered a French Press to share with desserts.
-After coffee, we went outside to the observation deck and took in the bird’s eye view of Magic Kingdom.
+3. My Favorite Place for Coffee: If I had to choose one place to sit down and enjoy a cup of coffee it would have to be California Grill at The Contemporary.
+You can order a French Press full of coffee to share with desserts.
+After coffee, venture outside to the observation deck where you’ll get a bird’s eye view of Magic Kingdom.
 The enjoyment of drinking coffee is not about taste.
-It’s about sharing a cozy moment with you, coffee, and the people you care about.
+It’s about sharing a cozy moment with you, coffee, and the people you care about!

 Leave a comment!